Penitentiary Wall Rock Climbing

 This crag lies on the south side of Big Cottonwood Canyon, above the Ledgemere Picnic area.
 Drive 1.4 miles past the neon sign at the mouth of the canyon, park at the camp or along the road to avoide paying a $2 fee that is enforced during the summer.
 To get to the crag, walk across the bridge into Ledgemere camp and head east (left) until an obvious high traffic talus slope presents itself wandering up the south side of the canyon.
 Follow the loose talus for two hundred yards or so, then break left (east) into a gully, (blue spray paint marks the mouth of the gully thanks to some obvious losers) .
 The routes are on the north facing wall, spread along it for a hundred yards or so.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Penitentiary Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Penitentiary Wall:

 Featured Route For Penitentiary Wall

 Minimum Security 5.10a 6a 18 VI+ 18 E1 5a

 : ... : Penitentiary Wall